 Sales metrics change quickly and require regular monitoring for the most up-to-date analysis.
 Here are a half-dozen steps for tracking sales metrics:

-- Select a few key sales metrics that are the most important sales drivers for the organization.
+- Select a few key sales metrics that represent the most important sales drivers for the organization.

-- Decide how frequently to measure these sales metrics.
+- Decide the frequency of measuring these sales metrics.
 For example, pipeline coverage may be reviewed weekly or monthly while the number of sales calls is reviewed daily.

 - Aggregate sales data.
 The most effective method is to rely on real-time reporting with CRM or sales analytics software.
-The key is for calculations to be consistent so comparisons are meaningful.
+Consistent calculations are instrumental for accurate comparisons.

 - Use data visualization tools.
 When presented in visual format, data is processed quickly and more efficiently, creating more of an impact on sales teams.
 Certain powerful CRM software provides customizable, role-based, real-time dashboards that track metrics from opportunity stage to closed sale and customer service.